The Complete World Hockey Association

 The big center is especially accurate with his wrist shot, so that he's deadly when he gets the puck in the goal mouth.
 In one game he shot five goals, something only two other WHA players equalled.

-"We like to play him with Richard Farda, his old teammate from the Czech nationals," says manager-coach Gilles Leger, "because they throw short passes around so well.
+"We like to play him with Richard Farda, his old teammate from the Czech Nationals," says manager-coach Gilles Leger, "because they throw short passes around so well.
 What we want as the third man on the line is a winger who's good at digging the puck out of the corners."

 _______________________________________